asphalt-framework/asphalt/docs/userguide/deployment.rst

-In the above configuration you have three top level configuration keys: ``max_threads``, ``component`` and ``logging``, all of which are directly passed to :func:`~asphalt.core.runner.run_application` as keyword arguments.
+In the above configuration you have three top level configuration keys: ``max_threads``, ``component`` and ``logging``, all of which are directly passed to :func:`run_application` as keyword arguments.

 The ``component`` section defines the type of the root component using the specially processed ``type`` option.
-You can either specify a setuptools entry point name (from the ``asphalt.components`` namespace) or a text reference like ``module:class`` (see :func:`~asphalt.core.utils.resolve_reference` for details).
+You can either specify a setuptools entry point name (from the ``asphalt.components`` namespace) or a text reference like ``module:class`` (see :func:`resolve_reference` for details).
 The rest of the keys in this section are passed directly to the constructor of the ``MyRootComponent`` class.

 The ``components`` section within ``component`` is processed in a similar fashion.